GrahamCorcoran/comp340-playbook/src/module1/_overview.md

 ### The Problems

-Target Canada’s troubles were multi-faceted, touching everything from supply chains to customer expectations.
+Target Canada's troubles were multi-faceted, touching everything from supply chains to customer expectations.
 At the heart of it all was an overly aggressive expansion strategy: instead of piloting a handful of stores and scaling gradually, Target tried to open more than 100 locations across the country in less than two years.
 This left little time to adapt U.S. practices to the Canadian market, test systems thoroughly, or resolve early warning signs before they cascaded into larger failures.

 ### Software Problems, Too!
 Target's problems went beyond business decisions and supply chain problems.
 There were serious software and data problems, too.
 Canada was Target's first attempt at international expansion, and they over-relied on our similarities and assumed there would be less internationalization headaches than there were.
 As part of the rollout, Target developed new software to handle the changes, but this software was riddled with probelms.